-Though analogies are common tools in writing, verbal analogies, or word analogies, are more like logic puzzles.
+Though analogies are common tools in writing, word analogies, or verbal analogies, are more like logic puzzles.
 These also compare two different things, but they do it by breaking them into parts to see how they are related.
-A verbal analogy looks like this:
+A word analogy looks like this:

 kitten : cat :: puppy : dog